 Students of all ages and maturity levels tend to respond more favorably to tutoring when they are able to take greater responsibility for their sessions.
-For many students, the progress they achieve in tutoring is a source of pride, and arriving to a point in which they feel like they “own” their tutoring is a significant achievement that can accelerate results.
+For most students, the progress they achieve in tutoring is a source of pride, and arriving to a point in which they feel like they “own” their tutoring is a significant achievement that can accelerate results.

 The key to successful tutoring is inextricably linked to the bond of trust formed between the student and the instructor.
 If students perceive the instructor as little more than an extension (or mouthpiece) of their parents, it can result in resistance and, in rare cases, outright defiance.
 Sometimes resistance can manifest in overt ways but often times it will be subtle or even subconscious.
 For those reasons we ask parents to please take a step back and give the instructor and our educational resources team the latitude to apply methods and techniques during tutoring sessions that have been found to produce the most effective results.

 Parents know their children better than us, and of course we welcome any information they have that may provide our instructors with helpful tips or guidance about their child’s personality and learning style, but in the final analysis our instructors are experienced tutoring professionals and in the ideal position to decide how to structure tutoring sessions.
 It generally isn’t helpful when parents seek to direct tutoring or dictate specific methods or techniques from behind the curtain, so to speak.

 That said, Next Level staff also have school-aged children and we fully appreciate the apprehension parents may feel about upcoming exams, academic performance, or school admissions, and the desire to ensure their child achieves the objectives set forth for tutoring.
 Despite parents’ good intentions, however, over involvement in their child’s tutoring can inadvertently serve to exacerbate tension and potentially create more obstacles than it solves.